Skip to content

 Those controls let teams move faster without turning the core product into a shell around arbitrary scripts.

 The distinction is important.
-A provider is not a backdoor into the system.
-It is a governed interface for doing work.
+A plugin is not a backdoor into the system.
+It is a controlled interface for doing work.

 The Cost of Custom Workflow Branches